Odran (disciple of Saint Patrick): Life

 The cause of the Senchus [Mor] having been composed was this:—Patrick came to Erin to baptize and to disseminate religion among the Gaedhil, i.e. in the ninth year of Theodosius and in the fourth year of Laeghaire, King of Erin, son of Niall.

 But the cause of the Poem having been composed was as follows:—Laeghaire ordered his people to kill a man of Patrick's people; and Laeghaire agreed to give his own award to the person who should kill the man, that he might discover whether he (Patrick) would grant forgiveness for it.
 And Nuada Derg, the son of Niall, the brother of Laeghaire, who was in captivity in the hands of Laeghaire, heard this, and he said that if he were released and got other rewards, he would kill one of Patrick's people.
 And the command of Laeghaire's cavalry was given him, and he was released from captivity, and he gave guarantee that he would fulfil his promise; and he took his lance and went towards the clerics, and hurled the lance at them and slew Odran, Patrick's charioteer.

-St. Patrick then asked the Chief Ollam of Ireland, Dubhthach moccu Lughair to try the case, and this places the poet in a quandary because if he didn't impose an eric-fine this would seem an affront to Patrick, while if he did impose an eric, it would be an affront to God.
+Patrick then asked the Chief Ollam of Ireland, Dubhthach moccu Lughair to try the case, and this places the poet in a quandary because if he didn't impose an eric-fine this would seem an affront to Patrick, while if he did impose an eric, it would be an affront to God.
 However, Patrick assured him he would be inspired by God to speak what is right, and Dubhthach, after reciting the Senchus Mor as poetry, encompassing the Brehon law of Ireland, also referred to here as Patrick's law. pronounced judgment on the killer Nuada, who was condemned to death, though his soul went to Heaven.

-Thus was the earliest judgement on the conflicting values of Christian and pagan laws in Ireland.
+This was the earliest judgement on the conflicting values of Christian and pagan laws in Ireland.

-Saint Odran's feast-day is 19 February.
+Veneration

+Saint Odhran is regarded as the first native Irish martyr to be martyred in Ireland.

-Due to the similarity of the name some people have identified Odran with Odhran of Iona.
-There is a link in the tradition that both men voluntarily sacrificed themselves in assisting the work of a greater saint.
+Due to the similarity of the name some people have identified Odhran with Odhran of Iona.
+There is a link in the tradition that both men voluntarily sacrificed themselves in assisting the work of a greater saint, however it is generally accepted that they were two distinct persons.